CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - Making the registry split up among multiple files, maybe one per service

 # Unresolved questions
-- With the current implementation if the service monitor writes a request and to a service and then another program attempts to read from that service then it will recieve the response intended for the service manager.
-How can we tell from inside the `read` function what process called it?
-Will we have to store something in the `Managment` struct to help identify the service_monitor process?
 - Any remaining common protocols and device specific protocols
-- Should the timestamp use seconds milliseconds?
 - Should the Device Discovery remove formerly discovered services or manually added services that aren’t found for stability?
-- Daemon dependencies will come from `Cargo.toml/.lock`? `Registry.toml`?
 - What happens when a discovered service exists in the registry but the parameters discovered are different then those in the registry, update?
 Will we need an additional flag in the registry for manual override of this update?
 - Should a file descriptor for the child's BaseScheme be recorded, the base scheme and managment descriptors?
 Or should the service monitor open and close file descriptors as it runs.
 - Thread safe function wrappers for getattr/setattr.
 One thread monitoring all wrappers or a monitor thread for each wrapper?
 How long, how would a user configure timeout time, should they?